TestimonyAdeyemi/alx-zero_day/0x03-git/README.md

-This is about git commands
+This directory is about git commands